cedricgc/blog/content/post/20210220-how-cue-wins/index.md

 CUE will need to create a two sided market, which is harder than a network effect because each side has its own economies of scale and then matching those groups is a classic chicken-and-egg problem.
 A tall order.
 In return for overcoming this challenge, this barrier to entry becomes a powerful moat that would make CUE truly dominant for configuration.
 This is where configuration languages differ from programming languages.
 Even with network effects, there is plenty of specialization (such as garbage collected vs manual memory management) and independence for the industry to support multiple popular languages.
 There is less opportunity in configuration, where developers would not want to support multiple complex formats for a single tool or to learn multiple advanced configuration languages for largely the same kind of work.

 The winning language will enjoy a power law where that language is the ubiquitous, default choice for configuration integration, libraries, and workflows.
-Other languages can exist, but would be relatively niche and limited without the same widespread support.
+Other languages will exist, but would be relatively niche and limited without the same widespread support.
+The barrier becomes a moat.

+## Chasing The Long Tail